Easter can be a joyous time for families, especially if children are present.

 The following 5 films stand out as being great, and even if one is not religious, it is easy to appreciate these moving stories that cover such an important topic.

-Many movies have been made over the years that depict the life of Christ, that do justice to the bible stories.
+Many movies have been made over the years that depict the life of Christ, which do justice to the bible stories.

-King of Kings and The Greatest Story Ever Told are among the better ones, but the 1977 mini-series, Jesus of Nazareth, really stands out as being one of the greats.
+King of Kings and The Greatest Story Ever Told is among the better ones, but the 1977 mini-series, Jesus of Nazareth, really stands out as being one of the greats.

 Robert Powell gave a powerful performance in the role of Jesus Christ and the two-part film was filled with descriptive detail about the miracles that Jesus performed as well as his ability to forgive those who sinned against him.

 Many great actors were involved in helping to make this movie feel believable including Ernest Borgnine, Anne Bancroft, Ian McShane, Christopher Plummer, and Michael York.

 It still holds up well today and has appeal for everyone whether they are faithful Christians or non-believers.

 Directed by Martin Scorsese and based on the novel by Nikos Kazantzakis, The Last Temptation of Christ is one of the most controversial religious films to have ever been made.

 Willem Dafoe does a terrific job playing Jesus in this movie, but what makes the film so shocking, is when Christ is taken down off the cross and imagines things that never happened according to the gospels.